armanzz/Chat-app-Django/Readme.md

 ### How the Application Works

 This project uses Django Rest Framework (DRF) APIs and Django Channels to build a real-time chat application.

-### Postman Collection

-A `API.postman_collection.json` file is included for easy testing of the API endpoints with Postman.
-Simply import this file into Postman to get started.